DE1-Engineering-Mathematics/module-resources/notes/3-matrices.md

 <br><br>

 ## Conclusions
 This is the longest chapter in the DE1-MEM course, but in many ways I hope you can agree that it's the most straightforward as it's just about a set of tools and conventions used for manipulating matrices.
-Handy phrases like ``rows times cols'' will help you remember whether a multiplication operation is defined, but please rest assured that in the exam (and in your career!) you will never be asked to simply invert monstrous $5\times 5$ matrices by hand, as this would only test your calculator skills.
+Handy phrases like 'rows times cols' will help you remember whether a multiplication operation is defined, but please rest assured that in the exam (and in your career!) you will never be asked to simply invert monstrous $5\times 5$ matrices by hand, as this would only test your calculator skills.
 <br><br><br><br>